tetsuo/tetsuo.github.io/articles/flixbox.md

 The reason is that other libraries are full of design mistakes which cause [type inference](https://en.wikipedia.org/wiki/Type_inference) to work poorly.
 You can't just _invent_ a technique for composing types, you can only _discover_ such things; and that discovery was made decades ago, io-ts is simply implementing that.

-# Optics and immutable state updates
+# Optics &mdash;i.e. immutable state updates

 > [monocle-ts](https://www.github.com/gcanti/monocle-ts) is a partial porting of [Monocle](https://www.optics.dev/Monocle/) from Scala.
 It is used in the client application for reading and transforming the application state.